redmi-mt6765-dev/tmate_ssh_actions/README.md

-# 🔧 SSH Debug with tmate via GitHub Actions
+# 🔧 Debug GitHub Actions

 This GitHub Action lets you **SSH into a live GitHub Actions runner** using [tmate.io](https://tmate.io), so you can debug failing builds, inspect file systems, test commands, or just vibe with your CI pipeline in real-time.